TeeworldsBotLib/TeeworldsBotLib/README.md

 }
 ```

-The api promises that it does never keep any internal state accross ticks.
+The api promises that it does never keep any internal state across ticks.
 All the state it needs can be extracted from the world.
 The api operates on a per tick level.
 With one input and one output.
 There is no IO or any other side effects happening in the api.

 These limitations make developing bots a bit more tricky.
-But it allows to fullfill all the goals.
+But it allows to fulfill all the goals.
 It allows for better portability.
 It allows for clean unit test setups.
 And it allows to hot reload without breaking state.

 ## implementation details debuggability via logging